Last Updated on

 You can sign up for a New Jersey Medicare Advantage plan if you:

 Your first opportunity to enroll in a Medicare Advantage plan is during your Initial Coverage Election Period (ICEP):

-Another opportunity to join a Medicare Advantage plan is during the Annual Election Period, also called the Open Enrollment Period, which runs from October 15 to December 7 each year.
-If you’re already enrolled in a Medicare Advantage plan and wish to switch plans, you can make the change during the Annual Enrollment Period.
-Your new coverage begins on January 1 of the following year if you join or switch Medicare Advantage plans during the Annual Election Period.
+Another opportunity to sign up for a Medicare Advantage plan is during the Annual Election Period, also called the “Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage,” which runs from October 15 to December 7 each year.
+If you’re already enrolled in a Medicare Advantage plan and wish to switch plans, you can make the change during the Annual Election Period.
+Your new coverage begins on January 1 of the following year if you enroll in, or switch, Medicare Advantage plans during this period.

-Medicare Advantage plans in New Jersey may have different services and details depending on the insurance companies that offer these plans.
+Medicare Advantage plans in New Jersey may have different extra benefits and details depending on the insurance companies that offer these plans.
 In addition, these details may change on a yearly basis, so it’s always a good idea to keep up with any policy changes and how they may affect your specific health needs

-You also need to decide whether or not you want prescription drug coverage with your Medicare Advantage policy, and whether the plan covers the medications you take and the other benefits you may need, such as dental services.
-With all these options, you can see why it can be important to compare plans with the benefits and costs best suited to your specific health needs.
+You also need to decide whether or not you want prescription drug coverage with your Medicare Advantage policy, and figure out whether a plan you’re considering covers the medications you take and the other benefits you may need, such as dental services.
+(A plan’s formulary – its list of covered prescription drugs – may change at any time.
+You will receive notice from your plan when necessary).